bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

 rsync-3.1.2-10.el7.x86_64
 ```

-This installed one package on remote server using a varable at command line -e.
+This installed one package on remote server using a varable -e "{{ yum_pakage_name }}" at command line using the -e | --extra-vars

 ## Vars in inv file